FreeCAD/DevelopersHandbook/maintainersguide/index.md

 Under almost no circumstances should a Maintainer revert something that they did not themselves merge.
 If a serious issue is identified with a commit, the committing Maintainer and original Contributor should be notified by either commenting on the original Pull Request, commenting on the commits themselves, or (preferably) by creating a new GitHub Issue and mentioning them in it.
 It is expected that despite our best efforts, occasionally the master branch will fail to compile on some platforms, that serious unintended feature regressions will occur, etc. None of these things constitute a reason to revert the commit without discussion.

 In cases where the committing Maintainer and/or original Contributor cannot be reached in a timely manner, and the bug results in the risk of serious data loss, the commit may be reverted if several Maintainers discuss it and determine that is the best course of action.
-Under no circumstances should a commit be reverted unilaterally.
+Under no circumstances should a commit or PR be reverted unilaterally.